 Type of revenue Description Recognised Recoveries revenue The Group recovers the costs associated with general building and tenancy operation from lessees in accordance with specific clauses within lease agreements.
 These are invoiced monthly based on an annual estimate.
 The consideration for the current month is due on the first day of the month.
 Revenue is recognised as the estimated costs are consumed by the tenant.
 Should any adjustment be required based on actual costs incurred, this is recognised in the Consolidated Statement of Financial Performance within the same reporting period and billed annually.
-Over time Recharge revenue The Group recovers costs for any additional specific services requested by the lessee under the lease agreement.
+Recharge revenue The Group recovers costs for any additional specific services requested by the lessee under the lease agreement.
 These costs are recovered in accordance with specific clauses within the lease agreements.
 Revenue from recharges is recognised as the services are provided.
 The lessee is invoiced on a monthly basis, where applicable.
 The consideration for the current month is due on the first day of the month.
-Over time Fund management fees The Company provides fund management services to GPT Wholesale Office Fund (GWOF) and GPT Wholesale Shopping Centre Fund (GWSCF) as well as the GPT QuadReal Logistics Trust (GQLT) in accordance with their contractual arrangements.
-The services are utilised on an ongoing basis and revenue is calculated and recognised in accordance with the relevant constitution.
-The fees are invoiced on a quarterly basis and consideration is payable within 21 days of the quarter end.
-Over time Fee income - property management fees The Company provides property management services to the owners of property assets in accordance with property services agreements.
+Over time Fund management fees Fund management The Company provides fund management services to GPT Wholesale Office Fund (GWOF) Fee income - property management fees The Company provides property management services to the owners of property assets in accordance with property services agreements.
 The services are utilised on an ongoing basis and revenue is calculated and recognised in accordance with the specific agreement.
 The fees are invoiced monthly with variable payment terms depending on the individual agreements.
 Should an adjustment, as calculated in accordance with the property services agreement be required, this is recognised in the Consolidated Statement of Financial Performance within the same reporting period.
-Over time Fee income - property management leasing fees - over time Under some property management agreements, the Company provides a lease management service to the owners.
+Fee income - property management leasing fees - over time Under some property management agreements, the Company provides a lease management service to the owners.
 These services are delivered on an ongoing basis and revenue is recognised monthly, calculated in accordance with the property management agreement.
 The fees are invoiced monthly with variable payment terms depending on the individual agreements.
 Over time Fee income - property management leasing fees - point in time Under some property management agreements, the Company provides a lease management service to the owners.
 The revenue is recognised when the specific service is delivered (e.g. on lease execution) and consideration is due 30 days from invoice date.
-Point in time Development management fees The Company provides development management services to the owners of property assets in accordance with development management agreements.
+Point in time Development The Company provides development management services to the owners of property assets in accordance with development management agreements.
 Revenue is calculated and recognised in accordance with the specific agreement.
 The fees are invoiced on a monthly basis, in arrears, and consideration is due 30 days from invoice date.
-Over time / point in time Sale of inventory Proceeds from the sale of inventory are recognised by the Company in accordance with a specific contract entered into with another party for the delivery of inventory.
+Sale of inventory Proceeds from the sale of inventory are recognised by the Company in accordance with a specifi contract entered into with another party for the delivery of inventory.
 Revenue is calculated in accordance with the contract.
 Consideration is payable in accordance with the contract.
 Revenue is recognised when control has been transferred to the buyer.
 Point in time iv) Government grants